parkerdavis1/agave-portfolio/content/blog/weekly-update-dec-10.md

 ## Advent of SVGs

-I came across a fun christmas-y [SVG tutorial](https://svg-tutorial.com/) (which for some reason is not called Advent of SVG).
+I came across a fun Christmas-y [SVG tutorial](https://svg-tutorial.com/) (which for some reason is not called Advent of SVG).
 I've used SVGs plenty but never considered manually writing the code or understanding much of its contents beyond a few choice attributes.
 Learning fundamentals like this makes me unreasonably happy.

-Now, I leave you with a cheery SVG tree:
+And now, I leave you with a cheery SVG tree:

 <svg width="200" height="400" viewBox="-100 -200 200 400" style="margin: auto;">
   <polygon points="0,0 80,120 -80,120" fill="#234236" />